kmherman/BioME/doc/ComponentSpec.md

 ## Component Specification

+Component organization and interaction is relatively simple in BioME.
+With the exception of the data manager component, all components are feedforward and only need to interact with other components to feed data to other processes.
+There is no feedback or cross-talk between components.
+The data manager is the only component that communicates with the user and has a feedback loop to reprompt the data if it is incorrectly formatted.

 1. ### Data manager
     * <ins> Function:</ins> Reads in OTU data and metadata and returns training and testing sets split randomly (90/10).
     * Input: A .txt file containing a biome data table and metadata containing keywords for disease or disease subtypes.